aasteele/include-considered-annoying/README.md

 2. Run `sh run.sh`

 To run the program with a custom YANG file structure, run `sh run.sh ../path/to/yang/file.yang`
+Ensure file.yang is a `module` and not a `submodule`, otherwise Yanger will produce no output.

 Note: Yanger is only required to parse new YANG files.